integreat-io/integreat/README.md

 `type` to infer the source from is also possible, but not recommended, as it may be removed in future versions of Integreat.

-The endpoint may also be overridden by providing an `endpoint` id in the `payload`.
+The endpoint will be picked according to the matching properties, unless an endpoint id is supplied as an `endpoint` property of `payload`.

 #### `SET_META`
-Sets metadata on a source, using the `setMeta` endpoint.
+Set metadata on a source.
 Returned in the `data` property is whatever the adapter returns.
+Normal endpoint matching is used, but it's common practice to set up an endpoint matching the `SET_META` action.

 The payload should contain the `source` to get metadata for (the source id), and a `meta` object, with all metadata to set as properties.